lantunes/netomaton/README.md

 ### About this project

-This project proposes the idea that many popular and well-known collective computational models can all be thought of as Network Automata.
+This project proposes the idea that many popular and well-known collective computational models can all be thought of as Functional Network Automata.
 Such models include Cellular Automata, Boltzmann Machines, and various flavours of Neural Networks, such as the Hopfield Net, and the Multilayer Perceptron.
 This library does not attempt to be a replacement for great